Helsinki cluster access

 cd $RUNKODIR/projects/pic-shocks/

-) to run a job in the short queue (-p short
+to run a job in the cpu queue (-C c

 ) on one node (--nodes=1